Top Five Things To Do in Bucovina for the First Time Visitor

 It goes without saying that the skills and talent of local artisans are a fundamental part of Bucovina’s rich cultural heritage.
 One of its most famous traditions, painting eggs, has become an art that goes beyond the Easter celebration.
 You can visit several Painted Eggs Museums in Bucovina, and we recommend you don’t miss the private collection of Lucia Condrea.
 She is worldwide appreciated and acknowledged as one of the most talented contemporary artists of the genre, and you can even see her at work in her museum from Moldovita.

 If you’re passionate about pottery, plan a trip to Marginea, the village where you’ll find the last black ceramics center in Romania.
-You can buy many decorative pieces, and see the artisans modeling the clay almost every day of the week.
+You can buy many decorative pieces, plus you get to observe the artisans modeling the clay almost every day of the week.

 Sample the mouth-watering gastronomy

-Eating local dishes is one of the best way to discover any destination in this world, and Bucovina is by no means an exception.
-It has a strong gastronomic tradition, and you’ll have here some of the best meals in Romania.
 Our advice is to choose an excellent rated small and local owned guest house where you can also serve dinner.
-It’s a sure choice for trying home cooked dishes with fresh, tasty ingredients and lots of cream, present in almost all recipes.
+It’s a sure choice for trying dishes with fresh, tasty ingredients and lots of cream, present in almost all recipes from Bucovina.